Skip to main content

 Initializing SDK

-Initialization of all SDK modules is performed through one call.
+Initialization of all SDK modules is performed through this sample code.
 Put this to you Application onCreate() method:

 val config = CorsanoSdkConfig.Builder()